cashmerebuffalo/Auto-Rune-Reminder-LoL/README.md

 SETTINGS.EXE IS NOT BACKWARDS COMPATIBLE WITH ANY VERSIONS UNDER V1.4 PLEASE REFER TO THE COMMENTS WITHIN THE CONFIG.JSON FILE FOR 1.3 AND BELOW (edit through notepad)

 DO NOT DELETE, TAMPER WITH, RELOCATE INDIVIUALLY, OR RENAME config.json file as you will lose your current settings

+**UNINSTALLER.EXE**

+This program is not compatible with any version but the one downloaded with it.
+Changing the names of any of the files provided on download would cause the program to not uninstall that file.

+**RESTORING FILES**

+If you wish to restore files here are some instructions:

+To restore README.txt, simply run settings.exe and under file on the top left of the program, there is an option to restore README.txt

+To restore config.json, simply run either AutoRuneReminder or settings.exe to restore file

+To restore any other file will require you to redownload the file from the github page

 CREATED BY TRISTAN (CASHMEREBUFFALO)